sismo-core/sismo-docs/tutorials/sismo-connect/request-data-privately-with-sismo-connect.md

 <summary>Why is an <code>appId</code> mandatory for Sismo Connect?</summary>

-The `appId` will be used to compute an AnonUserID, which is the the unique identifier for a user on your app.
-The AnonUserID is simply the hash of a user's Vault secret and the appId.
+The `appId` will be used to compute an VaultId, which is the the unique identifier for a user on your app.
+The VaultId is simply the hash of a user's Vault secret and the appId.

 $$vaultId = hash(vaultSecret, appId)$$

-If we remove the appId from this simple calculation, we would have had the same AnonUserID for the same vaultSecret, effectively leaking information about a user that uses zkConnect on two different apps.
-The AnonUserID would be the same across different apps, and the user could be tracked if the AnonUserIDs became public.
+If we remove the appId from this simple calculation, we would have had the same VaultId for the same vaultSecret, effectively leaking information about a user that uses zkConnect on two different apps.
+The VaultId would be the same across different apps, and the user could be tracked if the VaultIds became public.

-By introducing an appId, the vaultId is now different between apps, and the same user will have two different AnonUserIDs on two different apps, effectively preserving the user's privacy.&#x20;
+By introducing an appId, the vaultId is now different between apps, and the same user will have two different VaultIds on two different apps, effectively preserving the user's privacy.&#x20;

 You can learn more about this notion in this [article](../../technical-concepts/vault-and-proof-identifiers.md).